bippyboppy/bippyboppy.github.io/blog/2024-12-29-Broad-health-behaviours.md

 ## All Factors

 This is mostly just a look at the rough impact size of certain factors and behaviours on *health, longevity* and *wellbeing* - That's the scope it's not factoring in any personal goals or values you may have.
-It's use is to identify what to focus on and what are the highest yield levers you can pull for improvements in health, longevity and wellbeing.
+It's use is to identify what to focus on and what are the highest yield levers you can pull for improvements in health, longevity and wellbeing. <!-- truncate -->